Hildebrand Law, P.C. mobile logo

 The take away from this case is that neither of the parties nor their attorneys may use any statements made in mediation unless both parties agree to waive the confidentiality of some or all of those statements.
 This ruling ensures people attending divorce mediation in Arizona can participate openly to try to settle their case without fearing something they say may be used against them at trial.

 If you have questions about confidential divorce mediation in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona mediation and family law attorneys have over 100 years of combined experience successfully representing clients in mediation and family law cases.
+Our Arizona mediation and family law attorneys have decades of combined experience successfully representing clients in mediation and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.